rakshithaelango/Regression_Machine_learning-/README.md

 # Regression_Machine_learning-
-In this repository you can see the Gold price prediction using Random forest model .
+In this repository you can see Gold price prediction using Random forest model .
 This prediction is all about Regression_Machine_Learning Problem.